Archer River

-The Archer River is a river located on the Cape York Peninsula, Far North Queensland, Australia.
+The Archer River is a river on the Cape York Peninsula, Far North Queensland, Australia.

 Course and features

 The headwaters of the river rise in the McIlwraith Range and it flows west, traversing tropical savanna plains and wetlands, flowing through Piccaninny Plains Sanctuary and Oyala Thumotang National Park, and enters the Archer Bay in the Gulf of Carpentaria on the western side of the peninsula near the town of Aurukun along with the Watson River and the Ward River.

 The catchment area for the Archer River is 13820 km2.
 During the wet season between November and April, the river floods, replenishing over a million hectares of wetlands.
 The Coen River is a tributary of the Archer River.

 The river remains in a natural state with very little development and just one small dam that supplies water for the town of Coen.
 On 3 April 2009, Queensland Premier Anna Bligh announced the Archer River would be included under the Wild Rivers Act, 2005 (Qld).
 The declaration means the river's fragile ecosystems will be protected by allowing only sustainable activities within its catchment.

 The river has an average discharge of 7010 GL per annum.